 How to boost your EPC rating

 There are many things you can do as a landlord to push this rating up.
-Some of the most common items you’ll have to change are air source heat pumps, thermostat boilers, draught-proofing, ground source heat pumps, storage heaters or insulation for hot water cylinders.

 Get an EPC performance certificate with Howsy